Nanditha-429/Raspberry-Pi-Currency-Authentication/README.md

 ## Project Overview

-This project is a real-time embedded system for detecting counterfeit Indian banknotes using a Raspberry Pi 4 and UV-based fluorescent security-fiber analysis.
+This project is a real-time embedded system for detecting potentially counterfeit Indian banknotes using a Raspberry Pi 4 and UV-based fluorescent security-fiber analysis.

 The system uses UV illumination to detect fluorescent security features present in genuine Indian currency notes.
-Image processing and computer vision techniques are used to analyze the captured image and authenticate the currency.
+The Pi Camera captures the currency image, and image processing and computer vision techniques are used to analyze the captured image and authenticate the currency.

 ## Features